rabbah/sms-steve/README.md

 - Changed the [API url](https://github.com/rabbah/sms-steve/blob/b3a8c9d3689b2eef98c84c42c2446ead2b06ce2e/src/api.js#L3) to point to the Nimbella based implementation in this project.
 The frontend and backend are deployed to the same Nimbella cloud project.
 Nimbella takes care of automatically separating static assets for a CDN and routing API calls to the backend logic.
 - Made the [frontend more generic](https://github.com/rabbah/sms-steve/commit/f748db79401bdd2b2dec3acf422ba9d6bad17b1f) so others who aren't named Steve can use this.

-I am about to tell Steve what I've done.
-I hope he likes it.
-You can learn more about [Steve on his webpage](http://www.stevehind.me/).

 ### How to deploy your own SMS web app

 You can deploy your own version of this app to the Nimbella cloud.